 In July 2015, Ofcom, the UK regulatory body announced that 0800 or 0808 are free to call from mobile phones.
-While this was lauded as an important win for UK consumers, some account holders were puzzled with so many questions.
+While this was lauded as an essential win for UK consumers, some account holders were puzzled with so many questions.

 - What does this change mean for me as a current or prospective account Holder of 0800 number?